Tanima-062/OnDoc-Laravel-VueJs/README.md

 # Ondoc

-# This File Mangement System and zip files and store in folder
+# This is File Mangement System and zip files and store in folder
 ## Requirements
 - Your PHP version must be >= 8.1+
 - Redis Server